 The Citi Prestige® Card has some solid benefits, but it’s not always easy to know if they’re enough to cover the card’s high annual fee of $450.

 Some of the card’s benefits, like its $250 air travel credit and $100 Global Entry application fee credit, are easily quantifiable.
-Others, like airport lounge access and trip insurance and protections, may not be.
+Others, like airport lounge access and 24/7 medical evacuation, may not be.

 Evaluate your travel habits to determine the value of each of the card’s benefits to you.
 Keep track of how often you use them throughout the year to see how the value adds up over time.
 If you consistently get more value than what you’re paying with the annual fee, you’ll have the peace of mind that the expense is worth it.